arejayelle/arejayelle/README.md

 ### Hi there 👋

 I'm Jun, your local genderfluid software engineer!
-I've jsut completed my studies at Concordia University in Montreal
+I've just completed my studies at Concordia University in Montreal!

 I use they/them pronouns :)